A note about data reporting windows

 - Revenue, sales, order value and products bought data is imported from our 48,500 merchants according to their affiliate reporting processes, which can vary.
 While most data is imported in a 24 - 72 hour window, it may take up to a week for some merchants to provide this information, which can lead to reported figures varying slightly over time.
 Revenue, sales, and order value are available for CPA (Cost Per Action) revenues, but not for CPC (Cost Per Click) programs.

 - Clicks - the number of clicks as reported by our click server.

 - CTR - Clickthrough Rate for the row (e.g. day, merchant, page).
 Number of clicks divided by page impressions.
 This is an important metric to understand whether users are engaging with your merchant links or not.
 In rare cases, it is possible for the CTR to exceed 100% when you have small amounts of page impressions and users may click from the page multiple times.

 - Sales - the number of sales, as reported by the affiliate network.
 See the note above about time windows and possible delays for sales/revenue to be reported.
-Some of our merchants are on CPC (Cost per click) programs and the number of sales is not reported.

 - Conversion rate - sales divided by number of clicks.
 Conversion rate is also a key metric to understand whether your audience is buying after reading your content.